sactowilly/CSS-Tooltip-in-Wordpress/README.md

 ## Use
 ### CSS
 Place the .css in your theme's (more prudent, the child theme's)style.css file, or add it using Appearance => Customize and look for where you can add custom CSS.
+You can also toss it in the <head></head> between some <style></style>
 #### Don't know CSS?
 If you're not CSS savvy, try TJ Custom CSS (free), SiteOrigin CSS (free, and some other great plugins), or whatever floats your boat.
 #### Customizing your tooltips